 Via Cebu: Cebu Pacific flies at 06:10AM daily to Camiguin from Cebu.
 If you are coming from Manila, you need to book the earliest Manila-Cebu flight for you to catch the Cebu-Camiguin flight.

-Via Cagayan de Oro: Major Philippine airlines have daily flight sfrom Manila to Cagayan de Oro (CDO) via Laguindingan Airport.
+Via Cagayan de Oro: Major Philippine airlines have daily flights from Manila to Cagayan de Oro (CDO) via Laguindingan Airport.
 Take the airport shuttle from the airport to CDO’s Agora Market Terminal.
-The Fare is ₱200 and travel time is around 45 minutes to 1 hour.
+The Fare is ₱200, and travel time is around 45 minutes to an hour.

 From Agora Market terminal, hop on a Butuan-bound bus and pay about ₱150 for a ride to Balingoan Pier.
 This could take up to 2 hours depending on traffic conditions.

-You then wait for ferries to Benoni Port of Camiguin.
+You then wait for ferries to Camiguin’s Benoni Port.
 There are trips almost every 45 minutes starting 05:45 in the morning to 06:00 in the evening.
-The ferry’s tickets will cost you ₱130.
+The ferry tickets will cost you ₱130.